lh3/ropebwt3/README.md

-The `hapdiv` command applies this algorithm to 101-mers in a query sequence and outputs 1) query name, 2) query start, 3) query end, 4) number of distinct alleles the 101-mer matches, 5) number of haplotypes with perfectly matching the 101-mer, 6-10) number of haplotypes with edit distance 1-5 from the 101-mer, and 11) with distance 6 or higher.
+The `hapdiv` command applies this algorithm to 101-mers in a query sequence and outputs 1) query name, 2) query start, 3) query end, 4) number of distinct alleles the 101-mer matches, 5) maximum edit distance observed,
+6) number of haplotypes with perfectly matching the 101-mer, 7-11) number of haplotypes with edit distance 1-5 from the 101-mer, and 12) with distance 6 or higher.

 ### <a name="build"></a>Indexing